Instrumental Ensembles

 University Symphony Orchestra

-The Binghamton University Symphony is a 70-piece symphonic orchestra composed of music majors, minors and dedicated non-majors drawn from throughout the student body.
+The Binghamton University Symphony is a symphonic orchestra composed of music majors, minors and dedicated non-majors drawn from throughout the student body.
 The ensemble presents at least four major concerts each season in a wide range of genres from contemporary works back to the Renaissance.

 Auditions for all seats are held during the first week of classes; sign up at this link.
 Students can fulfill their A designation with 4 credits of ensembles.